WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

-\textbf{Parameters.} This research is based on PyTorch\cite{pytorch} and runs on an NVIDIA RTX 4090 GPU.
-The Adam optimizer\cite{adam}is initially set with a learning rate of 0.0005, which is later dynamically adjusted during training.
+\textbf{Parameters.} This research is based on PyTorch and runs on an NVIDIA RTX 4090 GPU, with the random seed fixed to 42 to ensure reproducibility.
+The Adam optimizer\cite{adam} is initialized with a learning rate of $5\times10^{-4}$, which is decayed stepwise to $5\times10^{-5}$ and $1\times10^{-6}$ at the 3rd and 7th epochs, respectively, to stabilize training.
+The model is trained with a batch size of 32 for 10 epochs, as preliminary experiments show that performance converges around the 8th–10th epoch, and longer training yields limited improvements while increasing the risk of overfitting.
+The embedding strength is fixed at $\alpha=0.04$.
 The total loss function is composed of multiple loss terms, which are combined by weighting to balance the influence of each loss on model optimization.
-As shown in Formula (7), during the training process, the weight parameters $\lambda_1$, $\lambda_2$, $\lambda_3$, $\lambda_4$, and $\lambda_5$ are set to 0.01, 1, 10, 10, and 10, respectively.
-These values are based on the preliminary experimental results and the empirical setting of the contribution of each task target to the overall optimization, aiming at achieving a good balance and stable convergence between embedding quality, detection ability and structural consistency.
+As shown in Formula (7), the weight parameters for each loss term during training are set to $\lambda_1$, $\lambda_2$, $\lambda_3$, $\lambda_4$, and $\lambda_5$ as 0.01, 1, 10, 10, and 10, respectively.
+To verify the appropriateness of these weights, we conducted a hyperparameter sensitivity analysis, as illustrated in Fig. \ref{fig:8}.
+This figure shows the impact of varying each $\lambda$ on the bit error rate.
+The black star markers denote the adopted settings, each yielding near-optimal performance for its corresponding loss component.
+These values are determined based on preliminary experimental results and empirical observations, reflecting the relative contribution of each task objective to the overall optimization.
+The goal is to achieve a well-balanced trade-off and stable convergence among embedding quality, detection performance, and structural consistency.

-\textbf{Baselines. }To verify the performance of the proposed method, we selected several representative watermarking and proactive watermarks frameworks as baselines.
-Although this research belongs to the field of proactive watermarks, due to the limited existing methods and the scarcity of open source codes, we also refer to the robust watermarking method to evaluate its stability and extraction performance.
-In the watermarking domain, three robust watermarking methods were selected: MBRS \cite{mbrs}, CIN \cite{cin}, and PIMOG \cite{pimog} (suitable for 128×128 images).
-In the proactive watermarks domain, we include FaceSigns\cite{facesigns} (for 256×256 images) and SepMark\cite{sepmark} (which supports both 128×128 and 256×256 resolutions).
-All the other baseline methods use publicly available pre-trained model weights to ensure fairness.
+\textbf{Baselines. }To verify the performance of the proposed method, we selected several representative watermarking and proactive watermarking frameworks as baselines.
+Although this work focuses on proactive watermarking, due to the limited existing methods and scarce open-source codes, robust watermarking methods are also included to evaluate stability and extraction performance.
+In the watermarking domain, we select five robust methods: MBRS \cite{mbrs}, CIN \cite{cin} and PIMOG \cite{pimog} (all only for 128×128), as well as ARWGAN \cite{arwgan}, and EditGuard \cite{editguard}.
+For proactive watermarking, we include FaceSigns \cite{facesigns} (only for 256×256), SepMark \cite{sepmark}, and LampMark \cite{lampmark}.
+Due to differences in resolution compatibility, each method is reported only in the tables corresponding to its applicable settings.
+All the other baseline methods use publicly available pre-trained model weights to ensure fairness. \enlargethispage*{0pt}